 The syntax of the function is:

 Where the number argument is the numeric value that you want to round.

-The following spreadsheets show the Excel Odd function used to round several different numbers.
+In column B of the following spreadsheet, the Excel Odd function is used to round several different numbers.

 If the number argument is exactly equal to zero, as shown in cell B4 of the example spreadsheet above, the Excel Odd function rounds to the positive value +1.